On the geometry of K3 surfaces with finite automorphism group and no elliptic fibrations: Constructions of surfaces

 we get $C_{1}C_{4}=7$.
-From the construction, the curves $C_{1},\dots,C_{4}$ and $H$ generate a sub-lattice $S_{2}$ in the Néron-Severi group of $X$.
-The Example \ref{exa:COSTA_S2} below shows that for a generic choice of $Y$, the K3 surface $Y$ is such that $\NS Y)\simeq S_{2}$.
-From the construction, it is clear that the moduli space is unirational. \end{proof} \begin{example} Let $Y$ be the smooth quartic surface with equation
+From the construction, the curves $C_{1},\dots,C_{4}$ and $H$ generate a sub-lattice $S_{2}$ in the Néron-Severi lattice of $Y$.
+The Picard number of $Y$ is therefore $\geq3$ and the generic surface has $\NS Y)\simeq S_{2}$.
+From that construction, it is clear that the moduli space is unirational. \end{proof} To show the effectiveness of the construction, let us give an example of a K3 surface with Néron-Severi lattice $S_{2}$. \begin{example} Let $Y$ be the smooth quartic surface with equation

 Each quadrics $Q_{1}=\{xy+y^{2}+2xz+yz+z^{2}+3xt+3yt\}$ and $Q_{2}=\{3xy-zt\}$ cuts $Y$ into two smooth quartic rational curves $B_{1},B_{2}$ and $B_{3},B_{4}$ respectively.
 Moreover, one can check that $B_{1}B_{3}=B_{2}B_{4}=1$ and $B_{2}B_{3}=B_{1}B_{4}=7$, thus the curves $B_{1},\dots,B_{4}$ and the class of the hyperplane section generate a lattice of type $S_{2}$.
-If the Picard number of the surface $Y$ equals $3$, then $S_{2}$ is the Néron-Severi group of $Y$ (by the same argument as in the proof of Proposition \ref{prop:Suppose-S2}) and therefore there exists a third quadric $Q_{3}$ that cuts $Y$ into the union of the two remaining $(-2)$-curves.
+If the Picard number of the surface $Y$ equals $3$, then $S_{2}$ is the Néron-Severi lattice of $Y$ (by the same argument as in the proof of Proposition \ref{prop:Suppose-S2}) and therefore there exists a third quadric $Q_{3}$ that cuts $Y$ into the union of the two remaining $(-2)$-curves.
 Let $Y_{23}$ and $Y_{41}$ the reductions modulo $23$ and $41$ of the surface $Y$.
-Thanks to the computations of Edgar Costa using algorithms developed in \cite{Costa}, both surfaces have Picard number and geometric Picard number $4$.
-The discriminant of the Néron-Severi group of the surfaces $Y_{23}$ and $Y_{41}$ have classes modulo square $-211$ and $-1$ respectively, thus the Picard number of $Y_{/\CC}$ is $3$ and $Y$ is an example of surface of type $S_{2}$. \end{example}
+Thanks to the computations \cite{Costa4} of Edgar Costa using algorithms developed in \cite{Costa,Costa2,Costa3}, both surfaces have Picard number and geometric Picard number $4$.
+The discriminant of the Néron-Severi lattice of the surfaces $Y_{23}$ and $Y_{41}$ have classes modulo square $-211$ and $-1$ respectively, thus the Picard number of $Y_{/\CC}$ is $3$ and $Y$ is an example of surface of type $S_{2}$. \end{example}